oss-review-toolkit/ort/README.md

 3. In the *Import Project from Gradle* dialog select *Use auto-import* and leave all other settings at their defaults.

+## Debugging

 To set up a basic run configuration for debugging, navigate to `Main.kt` in the `cli` module and look for the `fun main(args: Array<String>)` function.
 In the gutter next to it, a green "Play" icon should be displayed.
 Click on it and select `Run 'org.ossreviewtoolkit.Main'` to run the entry point, which implicitly creates a run configuration.
 Double-check that running ORT without any arguments will simply show the command line help in IDEA's *Run* tool window.
 Finally, edit the created run configuration to your needs, e.g. by adding an argument and options to run a specific ORT sub-command.

+## Testing

+For running tests and individual test cases from the IDE, the [kotest plugin](https://plugins.jetbrains.com/plugin/14080-kotest) needs to be installed.
+Afterwards tests can be run via the green "Play" icon from the gutter as described above.

 # License